igperez-ar/igperez-ar/README.md

-# Hey, I'm Ignacio Perez! 👋
+# Hey, I'm Ignacio! 👋

 I'm a software engineer who loves building impactful, user-focused applications from the ground up.
 With a solid background in Systems and hands-on experience in full stack and mobile development, I thrive on turning ideas into polished products.